cournape/audiolab/docs/src/overview.rst

 Sndfile class
 =============

-For more control (for example writing with a non default encoding, controling output array dtype), the Sndfile class should be used.
+For more control (for example writing with a non default encoding, controlling output array dtype), the Sndfile class should be used.
 Internally, the simple functions are just wrappers around this class.
 Let's see a simple example on how to use the Sndfile class for reading:

 .. literalinclude:: examples/over1.py

-As you can see the usage for reading is straightfoward.
-A Sndfile instance first created, and the instance is used for reading, as well as for quering meta-data about the file, like the sampling rate or the number of channels.
+As you can see the usage for reading is straightforward.
+A Sndfile instance first created, and the instance is used for reading, as well as for querying meta-data about the file, like the sampling rate or the number of channels.

 The read_frames method can optionally take a dtype argument like many numpy functions, to select the dtype of the output array.
-The exact semantics are more complicated than with numpy though, because of audio encoding specificities (see encoding section).
+The exact semantics are more complicated than with numpy though, because of audio encoding specifies (see encoding section).

 Writing audio file from data in numpy arrays is a bit more complicated, because you need to tell the Sndfile class about the file type, encoding and endianness, as well as the sampling rate and number of channels.
-For simplicity, the file format, encoding and endianness is controled from an helper class, Format:
+For simplicity, the file format, encoding and endianness is controlled from an helper class, Format:

 .. literalinclude:: examples/over2.py